Industry vs. Academia: Which is the Better Place to Work as a Life Scientist?

 Opportunity and Reinvention

 And some people, despite years of higher education in science, find at some point they would rather be doing something else, whether it’s administration, sales, management or something else entirely.
-Industry is likely to offer more and broader opportunities to move out of science.
+The industry is likely to offer more and broader opportunities to move out of science.

 Lee said, “Industry really gives you the opportunity to see what other people are doing in the organization, and that allows you to move around so you can figure out what you want to do, especially if you think science isn’t the perfect thing for you.